EyeTribe/tet-csharp-client/README.md

-C# SDK for The Eye Tribe Tracker
+C# SDK for the EyeTribe Dev Kit
 ====
 <p>

 Introduction
 ----

-This is the C# reference implementation for the EyeTribe Server.
-The implementation provides a simple C# interface for communicating with the server through the [TET API](http://dev.theeyetribe.com/api/).
+This is the C# library implementation for the EyeTribe Dev Kit.
+This reference implementation provides a simple C# interface for communicating with the EyeTribe Server through our open [TET API](http://dev.theeyetribe.com/api/).
 This allows developers to easily get started and focus their energy on creating innovative and immersive apps using our eye tracking technology.

 This version is to be considered **_beta_**.
 Feedback and bug fix submissions are welcome.

-Please visit our [developer website](http://dev.theeyetribe.com) for more information.
+Please visit our [developer website](http://dev.theeyetribe.com) for documentation and tutorials.
+Please use our [public forum](http://theeyetribe.com/forum) for questions and support.

 Dependencies
 ----

-The implementation is .NET 3.5 compliant and uses [Json.NET](http://james.newtonking.com/json) for parsing.
+The implementation is .NET 3.5 compliant for backwards compatibility and [Unity](http://unity3d.com) support.
+The library uses [Json.NET](http://james.newtonking.com/json) for JSON parsing.

 Build
 ----

 To build, open solution file in compliant [Visual Studio](http://www.visualstudio.com/) version and build.

-Documentation
+Note that building for .Net 3.5 compliance may require the installation of [.Net Framwork 3.5 SP1](https://www.microsoft.com/en-us/download/details.aspx?id=22)

+Tutorials
 ----

-Find documentation of this library at [TET C# Doc](http://eyetribe.github.io/tet-csharp-client).
+A simple guide to using this C# SDK is found in the [tutorials section](http://dev.theeyetribe.com/csharp/) of our developer website.
+More tutorials will be provided in the near future.

 Samples
 ----